 East Bay Montessori

-Elementary
+Montessori Elementary Program

 Grades 1 - 6

-In the Elementary programs, students begin to tackle increasingly complex and longer-term projects.
+In the Montessori Elementary programs, students begin to tackle increasingly complex and longer-term projects.
 Students at East Bay Montessori take on true ownership over their studies by compiling and tracking their own weekly Work Plans.
 They adopt and actively benefit from peer-based mentorship in our mixed-aged classrooms.

 Windows Into the Classrooms